 The rough, scaly area on your skin might be a condition known as “actinic keratoses” that can be treated at Downtown Dermatology.
-Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Columbus and Upper Arlington area treat and manage actinic keratoses.
+Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Greater Columbus area treat and manage actinic keratoses.

 Also known as “solar keratoses,” actinic keratoses is caused by extensive exposure to the sun.
 The condition most often develops on areas that are prone to sun exposure, such as:

 Because the condition may take years to develop, we most often see actinic keratoses in older adults, but anyone who spends time in the sun may develop the condition.

 Although you may seek treatment for actinic keratoses for cosmetic reasons or symptom management, when the condition is left untreated, the lesion may develop into skin cancer.
 You can prevent the condition from developing by routinely using sunscreen.
 Dr. Hicks-Graham also recommends that you monitor your skin for the early signs of actinic keratoses, such as: